Russel88/DAtest/README.md

 (factor), and a `covars` argument (named list with vectors).
 It is OK if your function doesn't use `paired`/`covars`, but they have to be there in the arguments.
-The output from the user-defined function should be a data.frame that includes: The names of the features ("Feature"), p-values ("pval"), and name of method ("Method").
-See example below on how to include a simple t-test on relative abundances:
+The output from the user-defined function should be a data.frame that at least includes: The names of the features ("Feature"), p-values ("pval"), and name of method ("Method").

+See example below on how to include a simple t-test on relative
+abundances:

     # Define our function
     myfun <- function(count_table, predictor, paired, covars){ # These fours arguments should not be altered